Synonyms: Final Fantasy 7: Advent Children Complete

 The music was once again perfect as expected of Final Fantasy music.

 Dialogue was great.
 Cloud finally has more than 2 lines of dialogue as do all other characters.
 Only problem is that Red XIII still has a single line of dialogue at the end of the movie.
-(Possibly done for the novelty effect)
+(Possibly done as a joke)

 Finally characters have been explained properly.
 Denzel is no longer some random kid who teleported into the world of Final Fantasy.
 All the characters have more screentime now.
 Zack now plays a larger role which should satisfy Crisis Core fans.